drocheam/optrace/docs/source/usage/elements.rst

    >>> L.d2
    0.6

-Or the parameters of its surfaces, like:
+Or the parameters of its surfaces:

 .. doctest::